Skip to content

 Make a Court Application

-Suppose you cannot agree the terms of the renewal lease with the landlord or the landlord has opposed renewal.
+Suppose you cannot agree to the renewal lease terms with the landlord or the landlord has opposed renewal.
 In this case, you must respond to the Section 25 Notice within the expiry date it states by applying to the local county court.
-You must do so to avoid losing the protection under the Act, and your lease will end.
-Further, you will give the landlord the right to re-take possession of the property.
+You must do so to avoid losing the protection under the Act, and your lease ending.

 Once you make the court application, your tenancy becomes a “continuation tenancy” until three months after the court decides what to do with the commercial lease.
 Also, before the court decides, your landlord can apply for “interim rent” from you.
 If your landlord correctly stipulates one of the limited legal grounds to end the lease, the court may rule in favour of termination.
-If the court wins, they will grant you a new tenancy and decide the terms.
+Alternatively, the court can grant you a new tenancy and determine its terms.

 Key Takeaways